Marconi-Stem/Firewalker/01-Scratch.md

 # Day 1: Start With Scratch

 Start the Day with a word-search.
+[Downloadable NEED PDF]
+- PDF should have a word search and a set of lines for students username and pasword for Scratch.

 <hr style="background-color: rgb(13, 237, 5); height: 3px;">